Rhett-Ward/Lockalytics/README.md

-Purchased server to host the python script, the web app, the mongodb Setup Azure blob storage to be the HDFS moving away from docker Setup self hosted mongodb instance as opposed to using Atlas for size and cost reasons.
+Purchased server to host the python script, the web app, the mongodb Setup Azure blob storage to be the HDFS moving away from docker Setup self hosted mongodb instance as opposed to using Atlas for size and cost reasons. worked through lots of debugging.
+Got first set of raw data into Azure container. got a sample express server up and running as a tester.